paragsarin/paragsarin/README.md

 # Parag Sarin

 Welcome to my GitHub profile!
-I'm a Principal Technical Product Manager with a passion for technology and innovation.
+I'm a Software Engineering Manager with a passion for technology and innovation.
 I have extensive experience working with the Microsoft technology and development stack, specializing in the design, development, and implementation of enterprise-level insurance products.
 My work has a significant impact, with the software I've contributed to being used by 300+ P&C North American clients.

 ## About Me